 As a consequence of the high-concentration conditions assumed here for practical means, these MD runs produced aggregates of various sizes.
-The present study focuses on dimers, $(AC)2$ , the smallest and first thermodynamically and kinetically accessible aggregates.
-Thus, several structures of these $(AC)2$ aggregates were extracted from the MD trajectories and used as starting points for studying their dynamics.
-These new set of MD simulations were performed on cubic boxes of 95 Å edge containing the selected $(AC)2$ dimers, which were filled up using the previously thermalized small chloroform boxes.
-After an equilibration stage of 5 ns without imposing any restriction on the atomic motions, a production run of 25 ns was performed, along which 100 geometrical configurations (equally spaced by 250 ps) of the $(AC)2$ dimers were extracted in view of subsequent calculations of the NLO responses.
+The present study focuses on dimers, (AC)2, the smallest and first thermodynamically and kinetically accessible aggregates.
+Thus, several structures of these (AC)2 aggregates were extracted from the MD trajectories and used as starting points for studying their dynamics.
+This new set of MD simulations was performed on cubic boxes of 95 Å edges containing the selected (AC)2 dimers, which were filled up using the previously thermalized small chloroform boxes.
+After an equilibration stage of 5 ns without imposing any restriction on the atomic motions, a production run of 25 ns was performed, along which 100 geometrical configurations (equally spaced by 250 ps) of the (AC), dimers were extracted in view of subsequent calculations of the NLO responses.

-All MD simulations were performed by employing the leapfrog solver.
-The Berendsen barostat and the velocity rescaling thermostat were coupled every 1 ps and 0.1 ps, respectively.
-The short-range nonbonding interactions were defined inside a cutoff radius of 17 Å and the long-range electrostatic corrections were accounted for by the smooth Particle-Mesh Ewald method.
-The All-Atom Optimized Potentials for Liquid Simulations (OPLS-AA) force field was employed for both the chloroform molecules and the AC complexes.
-The force fields parameters of the AC complexes are the same as in our recent investigation.
-The equilibrium bond lengths, valence angles, and torsional parameters were refined to fit the equilibrium geometries obtained from DFT calculations at the IEFPCM(chloroform)/wB97X-D/aug-cc-pVDZ level (the aug-cc-pVDZ-PP basis set including pseudo-potentials was used for iodine).
-The atomic charges were obtained using the CHELPG electrostatic mapping.
-The chloroform OPLS-AA parameters were obtained from Ref.
-33. MD simulations were performed using the Gromacs software.
+All MD simulations were performed by employing the leapfrog solver.27 The Berendsen barostat28 and the velocity rescaling thermostat29 were coupled every 1 and 0.1 ps, respectively.
+The short-range nonbonding interactions were defined inside a cutoff radius of 17 Å, and the long-range electrostatic corrections were accounted for by the smooth particle-mesh Ewald method.30 The all-atom optimized potentials for liquid simulations31 (OPLS-AA) force field was employed for both the chloroform molecules and the AC complexes.
+The force-field parameters of the AC complexes are the same as in our recent investigation.17 The equilibrium bond lengths, valence angles, and torsional parameters were refined to fit the equilibrium geometries obtained from DFT calculations at the IEFPCM(chloroform)/ωB97X-D/aug-ccpVDZ level (the aug-cc-pVDZ-PP basis set including pseudopotentials was used for iodine).
+The atomic charges were obtained using the CHELPG electrostatic mapping.32 The chloroform OPLS-AA parameters were obtained from ref 33.
+MD simulations were performed using the Gromacs software.
+34,35